kiratech/labs/Building-Castles/DevSecOps-Pipeline-GitLab-SAST.md

 ![DevSecOps-Pipeline-GitLab-SAST-CI-2.png](images/DevSecOps-Pipeline-GitLab-SAST-CI-2.png)

-Which it seems good, apart from the fact that we introduced faulty code for both php sources and Kubernetes manifests, and by looking at the details of the pipelines we should see something like this:
+Which it seems good, apart from the fact that we introduced faulty code for both Python script and Kubernetes manifests, and by looking at the details of the pipelines we should see something like this:

 ![DevSecOps-Pipeline-GitLab-SAST-CI-Kube-Critical.png](images/DevSecOps-Pipeline-GitLab-SAST-CI-Kube-Critical.png)

-And the same applies for PHP, but with no `Critical` vulnerabilities.
+And the same applies for Python, with an `High` vulnerability found.
-So, if we want to make this worthy, we need to instruct our pipeline to stop if it finds `Critical` vulnerabilites.
+So, if we want to make this worthy, we need to instruct our pipeline to stop if it finds `Critical` vulnerabilites for Kubesec and `High` vulnerabilites for Semgrep.

 ## Analyze reports